muquit/mailsend-go/docs/downloading.md

 ### Windows

-Unzip mailsend-go_1.0.1_windows_64-bit.zip and copy `mailsend-go-dir\mailsend-go.exe` somewhere in yoru PATH or run it from the directory.
+Unzip mailsend-go_1.0.1_windows_64-bit.zip and copy `mailsend-go-dir\mailsend-go.exe` somewhere in your PATH or run it from the directory.